t1ww/Code-Battle/README.md

 npm -v
 ```

-  **‼️After installing Node.js, please close and re-open VS Code to ensure the terminal recognizes the new installation. ‼️**
+  **⚠️After installing Node.js, please close and re-open VS Code to ensure the terminal recognizes the new installation. ⚠️**

 ## Docker Desktop
   _Download and install [from here](https://www.docker.com/products/docker-desktop/), to run the database and phpMyAdmin containers._